AM311/Cybersecurity_Report/home.md

 ### Scenario

-This laboratory overviewsof the steps that might be performed by an attacker in a common organization running **Windows Active Directory** in order to take control of an high-privilege account.
+This laboratory overviews the steps that might be performed by an attacker in an organization running **Windows Active Directory** in order to take control of a domain administrator account.

-The main characteristics of the hypotetical scenario are the following:
+The main characteristics of the scenario are the following:

- - All the computers and devices of the organization are part of a **domain**, based on **Windows Active Directory**;
+ - All the computers are part of a **Windows Active Directory Domain**;
  - The domain mainly relies on two (physically and logically) different servers:
 	 - A server that acts as **Domain Controller** and **DHCP server**;
 	 - Another server that acts as **DNS server** and **File Server**;